nosarthur/nosarthur.github.io/_drafts/buy-coop.md

 ask if there is a buyer's agent.
 The answer to this question determines whether the seller's team get all the commission.

-## day : get mortgage pre-approval letter from a bank
+## day -23: get mortgage pre-approval letter from a bank

+Usually this should happen before getting the buyer's agent.

+I got it in the same day.

-## day : make offer
+## day -22: make offer

-## day : offer gets accepted
+## day -21: offer gets accepted

 no legal effect.